SaiedAlshahrani/performance-implications/Wikipedia-Corpora-Creation/README.md

 ```

 ### Bot-generated Articles Exclusion:
 We exclude all the bot-generated articles from the Modern Standard Arabic and Arabic Moroccan Wikipedia editions.
-We use Wikimedia [XTools](https://www.mediawiki.org/wiki/XTools) API to identify Wikipedia articles’ authors and use Wikipedia’s “[List Users](https://en.wikipedia.org/wiki/Special:ListUsers)” service to retrieve the full list of bots in the targeted Wikipedia edition to disclose and remove the articles whose authors are in the bots list.
+We use Wikimedia [XTools](https://www.mediawiki.org/wiki/XTools) API to identify Wikipedia articles’ authors and use Wikipedia’s “[List Users](https://en.wikipedia.org/wiki/Special:ListUsers)” service to retrieve the full list of bots in the targeted Wikipedia edition (*Do not forget to change the Wikipedia code accordingly; it is `en` for the English Wikipedia in the link above*) to disclose and remove the articles whose authors are in the bots list.